jrson11/GeoSon/docs/handbook_for_MCMC.rst

 Geostatistics at UT Austin
 ```````````````````````````

 - What is Monte Carlo Simulation?
+Random sampling from a distribution
 https://www.youtube.com/watch?v=Qb8TsSINpnU